j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 Instead use pseudo classes to style the links at different states

 `a:link` pseudo-class only styles anchors which are real links

+# CSS Theory #1: Conflicts between selectors

+There could be multiple declarations for the same elements.

+Different selectors have different priority in CSS:

+1. IDs have the highest priority -> when there are multiple the last one will be applied
+   1. Apparently it is more complex than this
+2. Class or pseudo-class selectors
+3. Element selector
+4. Universal selector -> lowest priority

+Misc:

+1. Inline styles have higher priority than IDs
+2. Declarations marked as `!important` have even more priority than inline styles -> Best to avoid this